GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting

 \section{Abstract}

 Modern vision–language pipelines are driven by RGB vision encoders trained on massive image–text corpora.
 While these pipelines have enabled impressive zero-shot capabilities and strong transfer across tasks, they still inherit two structural inefficiencies from the pixel domain: (i) transmitting dense RGB images from edge devices to the cloud is energy-intensive and costly, and (ii) patch-based tokenization explodes sequence length, stressing attention budgets and context limits.
 We explore 2D Gaussian Splatting (2DGS) as an alternative visual substrate for alignment: a compact, spatially adaptive representation that parameterizes images by a set of colored anisotropic Gaussians.
 We develop a scalable 2DGS pipeline with structured initialization, luminance-aware pruning, and batched CUDA kernels, achieving over $90\times$ faster fitting and $\sim97\%$ GPU utilization compared to prior implementations.
-We further adapt contrastive language-image pre-training (CLIP) to 2DGS by reusing a frozen RGB-based transformer backbone with a lightweight splat-aware input stem and a perceiver resampler, training only $\sim7\%$ of the total parameters.
-On large DataComp subsets, GS encoders yield meaningful zero-shot ImageNet-1K performance while compressing inputs $3$–$20\times$ relative to pixels.
-While accuracy currently trails RGB encoders, our results establish 2DGS as a viable multimodal substrate, pinpoint architectural bottlenecks, and open a path toward representations that are \textit{both} semantically powerful and transmission-efficient for edge–cloud learning.
+We further adapt contrastive language-image pre-training (CLIP) to 2DGS by reusing a frozen RGB-based transformer backbone with a lightweight splat-aware input stem and a perceiver resampler, training only $\sim9.7 - 13.8\%$ of the total parameters.
+On a 12.8M dataset from DataComp, GS encoders yield competitive zero-shot performance on 38 datasets from the CLIP benchmark while compressing inputs $3$–$23.5\times$ relative to pixels.
+Our results establish 2DGS as a viable multimodal substrate, pinpoint architectural bottlenecks, and open a path toward representations that are \textit{both} semantically powerful and transmission-efficient for edge–cloud learning.